libp2p/docs/content/concepts/fundamentals/protocols.md

 peer echoes the data back, and the dialing peer will verify the response and measure the latency between request and response.

+Note that the libp2p ping protocol is different from the ping command line utility ([ICMP ping](https://en.wikipedia.org/wiki/Internet_Control_Message_Protocol)), as it requires an already established libp2p connection.

 ### Identify

 | **Protocol id**  | spec                           |                   |                   | implementations       |